aelnar/p3p-fusion-path/README.md

  Once this P3P version works, I would like to try making a version for P5R, and maybe adding innate vs passed-down skills as well to the path.

+ --- 4/25/2023 ---

+ Finished p3p_calc.js.
+Next is making pqueue.js since JS doesn't seem to have any priority queues built in.

  --- 4/24/2023 ---

  Starting .js files to make this into something hosted by Github. :)